Strategic Brief, Decision-Layer Architecture for Agentic AI

 Day 30

-• DSP platform certified — can configure connectors, run schema mapping, execute Bronze ingestion independently
+• CONNECT platform certified: can configure connectors, run schema mapping, execute Bronze ingestion independently

 • Onboarding playbook read; can reproduce the go-live checklist without reference

-• Has shadowed at least one full engagement from kickoff to MDS handoff
+• Has shadowed at least one full engagement from kickoff to Data Services handoff

 • Can explain the Silver validation ruleset framework to a client without support